Introduction

 2,000,000 100,000 450,000

-This set was issued on 1st March 1934 to commemorate the enthronement of His Imperial Highness Henry Pu Yi who became Emperor Kang-Teh exactly two years after the formation of Manchukuo.
+This set was issued on 1st March 1934 to commemorate the enthronement of His Imperial Highness Aisin Gioro Puyi who became Emperor Kang-Teh exactly two years after the formation of Manchukuo.
 This new era was named "Kotoku" (peaceful benevolence) and again the Manchukuo year date on postmarks started with a one.

-The stamps were recess printed on watermarked (see below) "granite" paper, originally sheets of 100 then reprinted in miniature sheets of 20 for presentation purposes only.
+The stamps were recess printed on watermarked (see below) "granite" paper, originally sheets of 100.
 Engraved by the Japanese Government Printing Office in Tokyo.
+In addition to the stamps the post office also issued two commemorative postcards in a special folder, these can be seen here.

 Designs by Mr Tameji Oona.
 The stamps are 23.5mm x 26.5mm.
 Perf 12½.